helenzhou6/FAC-Notes/precourse.markdown

 }` on outer containers means it stretches to enclose floated elements as well.

 ###### `flexbox` layout model_
-Can be used for [vertical alignment or have certain elements fill the rest of the space](http://learnlayout.com/flexbox.html).
+Can be used for [vertical alignment or to have certain elements fill the rest of the space](http://learnlayout.com/flexbox.html).

 #### CSS Specificity
 * If two selectors apply to the same element, the one with higher specificity wins.